Azure Databricks is a data analytics platform hosted on Microsoft Azure that helps you analyze data using Apache Spark.

 Review + create button.

-Subscription option will differ from yours.
+Subscription option shown above will differ from yours.
 It will depend on the Azure subscription you have available on your account.

-Workspace name must be filled in with a globally unique name.
+Workspace name field with a globally unique name.
 Mine is named

-Region option should be filled in with the location closest to where you are.
+Region option.
 A region is a set of physical data centers that serve as servers.
-Since I am in based in Lagos, Nigeria, I selected
+Since I am based in Lagos, Nigeria, I selected

 South Africa North.

-Standard option that includes Apache Spark with Azure AD.
+Standard option which includes Apache Spark with Azure AD in the

 Review + create button.
-The validation process usually takes about three minutes.
+The validation process usually takes about two minutes.

-When the validation and deployment processes are completed for the workspace, launch the workspace using the
+With the validation and deployment processes completed for the workspace, launch the workspace using the

 Launch Workspace button that appears.

-The Microsoft Azure Databricks home page will come up in a new tab.
+The Microsoft Azure Databricks home page will come up in a new tab as shown below:

 Create a cluster option on the left of the page.